seangpachareonsub/honne/README.md

   axios.post('/api/messages/', newConvo)
 ```

-* Inside a nested promise chain, I've then proceeded to update both users conversation field to now include the newly created conversation created using it's primary key in the response from the `POST` request.
+* Inside a nested promise, I've then proceeded to update both users conversation field to now include the newly created conversation using it's primary key in the response from the `POST` request.

 ``` js
 .then(res => {